significance/docs.github.io/docs/installation/quick-start.md

 ### Edge (Unstable)

-To get a sneek preview of the latest features added to Bee, you may also install the Edge version, which tracks the master branch of the [Github respository](https://github.com/ethersphere/bee)
+To get a sneak preview of the latest features added to Bee, you may also install the Edge version, which tracks the master branch of the [Github respository](https://github.com/ethersphere/bee)

 #### wget
 ```sh